pradok/events-scheduler/docs/prd/epic-4-end-to-end-testing.md

 ---

-## Story 4.6: Comprehensive End-to-End Smoke Test (Moved from Epic 3)
+## Story 4.6: Comprehensive End-to-End Smoke Test

 **As a** developer,
 **I want** one end-to-end test proving the complete system works, **so that** I can confidently demo the MVP and know all components integrate correctly.

+**Note:** This story was originally Story 3.4 in Epic 3, moved here because it requires the E2E testing infrastructure from Stories 4.1-4.5.

 **Acceptance Criteria:**